2018 WORLD ARMWRESTLING LEAGUE RULES

 9. Intentionally moving your opponent off center after “Close your Hands” – example: Back Pressure.

-10. Competitors cannot drop the competing shoulder below the level of the elbow pad when in a negative or losing position.
+10. Competitors cannot drop the competing shoulder below the level of the elbow pad when in a neutral or losing position.

 11. An intentional slip in a losing position will be deemed a FOUL.

 The referee will enforce the above rules to ensure the most fair and sporting match.